skeeto/w64devkit/README.md

 The language runtimes in w64devkit are optimized for size, so it produces particularly small binaries when programs are also optimized for size (`-Os`) during compilation.
-If your program only uses the `printf` family of functions with MSVC-compatable directivies (i.e. limited to C89), and you want even smaller binaries, you can avoid embdedding the Mingw-w64's improved implementation by setting `__USE_MINGW_ANSI_STDIO` to 0 before including any headers.
+If your program only uses the `printf` family of functions with MSVC-compatible directives (i.e. limited to C89), and you want even smaller binaries, you can avoid embedding the Mingw-w64's improved implementation by setting `__USE_MINGW_ANSI_STDIO` to 0 before including any headers.